Keweenaw Peninsula Bucket List: 13 Must-See Spots in 2025

 Savor coastal elegance and culinary delights.

-6. Take in the Views on Brockway Mountain Drive
+7. Drive the scenic Brockway Mountain Drive

 For breathtaking panoramic views, Brockway Mountain Drive is a must-do scenic route in the Keweenaw Peninsula.
 Climbing to 1,320 feet above sea level, this 9-mile drive offers sweeping vistas of Lake Superior, Copper Harbor, and the rugged Keweenaw landscape.